Sir Rhys ap Gruffydd

 Sir Rhys ap Gruffydd or Rhys ap Gruffudd (c.
 1283–1356), also known as 'Syr Rhys', Rhys Hen ('the elder') or Rhys Griffith, was the wealthiest nobleman in 14th-century Wales.
 He was the most prominent of the native supporters of the English kings during this early period of English settlement in Wales.

 Rhys was the son of Gruffydd ap Hywel and his wife Nest, daughter of Gwrwared ap Gwilym of Cemais.
 His father was first cousin of Welsh rebel Sir Gruffydd Llwyd, while on his mother's side he was related to poet Dafydd ap Gwilym.
-Rhys was great-great-grandson of thirteenth-century nobleman and dynastic founder Ednyfed Fychan.
+Rhys was the great-great-grandson of thirteenth-century nobleman and dynastic founder Ednyfed Fychan, as well as of Lord Rhys of the Dinefwr dynasty.
 He inherited from his grandfather substantial lands around Llansadwrn, in Carmarthenshire, and held several lucrative offices in the southwest of Wales, as well as in 1308 being steward of Cardigan.
 In 1310 he raised and commanded troops for the English campaign against Scotland, and in 1316 against the Welsh rebel, Llywelyn Bren, and again against Scotland in 1319.